 The nickname “hillbilly heroin” describes OxyContin’s effects, which resemble heroin.
 Like other prescription medications, the abuse of oxycodone has become a nationwide issue.

 Office workers, truck drivers, and students sometimes seek stimulants to remain awake.
 Studying for a big test, staying awake for a cross-country drive, or working late can lead to the abuse of stimulants such as Ritalin or Dexedrine.
 In the short term, stimulants increase alertness and give you more energy.
 However, side effects of this substance include increased heart rate, high blood pressure, and respiratory distress.
 They can put you in danger if you use stimulants other than as prescribed.

 Sleeping pill addiction in South Florida can result from abusing Xanax, Valium, and other depressants designed as sleeping aids.
 Accidental overdoses of depressants can lead to death or negative health consequences.

 Serenity House Detox & Recovery Florida has several therapy options to help you get through prescription drug withdrawal symptoms.

 These therapist-led approaches include the following:

 Our pill addiction treatment programs can help you learn to deal with cravings with effective relapse prevention tools.

-At Serenity House Detox Florida, you can overcome pill addiction with the help of licensed therapists and medical professionals.
-You are in good hands at our facility in West Palm Beach, FL.
+At Serenity House Detox & Recovery Florida, you can overcome pill addiction with the help of licensed therapists and medical professionals.
+You are in good hands at our facility in Jupiter, FL.
 We monitor your health and mental well-being throughout the detox process and help you stay focus on regaining control of your life.
 Contact us at 866.294.5306, or contact us online for more information on our prescription drug treatment programs.